nikolalazovski/currency_convertor/README.md

 First you have to get an API ID from the service providing the exchange rates.
 Please visit [currencyconverterapi](https://free.currencyconverterapi.com/) in order to get your API ID.

-Second, before you run the entire solution via docker-compose, please create an `.env` file containing the following variables:
+Second, before you run the entire solution via docker-compose, please create an `.env` file in the root folder containing the following variables:

 ```bash
 FLASK_APP=kiwi_currency